Why HIV Testing Is Crucial Amid Ongoing COVID-19 Outbreak

 You can easily access testing for HIV at a local clinic or laboratory.
 It doesn’t take a lot of time to do.
 You only have to provide a sample, which could be blood, urine, or oral fluid.

 While it can be quite easy and fast to get tested these days, many people are still reluctant to know their status.
-They find it rather embarrassing approaching a technician at a lab for testing.
+They find it rather embarrassing to approach a technician at a lab for testing.
 There is something of a stigma attached to this, whether real or not.

 If what people might say or think is a stumbling block, you can consider getting tested through STDcheck.
 This STD testing service offers a high level of privacy – you can remain anonymous all through the process.